NuLL3rr0r/babaei-net-blog-source/babaei.net/source/_posts/2015-07-31-omnibackup-one-script-to-back-them-all-up.md

 * <code>INFO</code> informational notices to inform you about regular events inside the program.
 * <code>SUCCESS</code> indicates an operation has been successful.
 * <code>TRACE</code> it's for development purpose only, so you should not see any message of this kind.
-* <code>WARNING</code> indicates that some situation might happen or already happened which is not desired.
+* <code>WARNING</code> indicates that a dangerous situation might happen or already happened which is not desired.

 <br />